bradyhouse/house/fiddles/node/fiddle-0041-SvgWriter/README.md

         Serving "./" at http://localhost:5555 (http://127.0.0.1:5555)
         Ready for changes

-5. Web Browser should open to localhost:5555 displaying the contents of the data.json file.
+5. Web Browser should open to localhost:5555 displaying the contents of the resulting svg file.

 ### Running Unit Tests<a name="running-unit-tests"></a>